Spanish and Portuguese Jews: Crypto-Judaism

-For these reasons, there was a continuous flow of people leaving Spain and Portugal (mostly Portugal) for places where they could practise Judaism openly, from 1492 until the end of the 18th century.
+For these reasons, there was a continuous flow of people leaving Spain and Portugal (mostly Portugal) for places where they could practice Judaism openly, from 1492 until the end of the 18th century.
+The typical escape route was, first, to Antwerp (or sometimes London), then to Ferrara or Venice, from which they might or might not travel on to the Ottoman Empire; later on, permanent communities were founded in the Netherlands and England.
 They were generally accepted by the host Jewish communities as anusim (forced converts), whose conversion, being involuntary, did not compromise their Jewish status.